prowler-cloud/prowler/docs/developer-guide/provider.md

     def output_options(self, value: str) -> Any:
         """
         output_options.setter sets the provider's audit output configuration.

         This method needs to be created in each provider.
         """
-        raise NotImplementedError()

-    @abstractmethod
-    def get_output_mapping(self) -> dict:
-        """
-        get_output_mapping returns the output mapping between the provider and the generic model.

-        This method needs to be created in each provider.
-        """